Sniffdog/Hashsynminer/README.md

 # (This is an exampl of how to set for auto convert to btc at Zpool.ca, Hashrefinery.com, and Ahashpool.com)

-1) Place your Bitcoin address after -u in Splitsniffin.bat
+1) Place your Bitcoin address after -Wallet in Hashsynminer_start.bat.bat

-2) Passwordcurrency BTC
+2) -Passwordcurrency BTC

 2) Register at Multipool and input your -Username and -Workername to Splitsniffin.bat.
 You must also setup at Miningpoolhub to autoswitch to Bitcoin and place your Bitcoin address in bitcoin tab